andycranston/ipv4grep/README.md

 # Searching multiple files

-To search multiple files leave out the `-f` command line argument and file name and, instead, feed a list of filenames on stdin.
+To search multiple files leave out the `-f` command line argument and filename and, instead, feed the `ipv4grep` command a list of filenames on stdin.
 For example:

 ```
 find /etc -type f -print0 | ipv4grep -i 1.2.3.4
 ```

 Note the use of the `-print0` command line argument with the find command.
 This uses a null character (ASCII code 0) to separate the filenames.
-This is because when the `ipv4grep` command reads filenames from standard input it recognises the null character as the delimiter.
+This is because when the `ipv4grep` command reads filenames from standard input it uses the null character as the delimiter character.

 # Linux systems and /sys and /proc